ReComp-team/IPAW2018/README.md

 If you use any material of this repository, we would appreciate citations to:

-> Cała J., Missier P. (2018) Provenance Annotation and Analysis to Support Process Re-Computation.
-In: XXX (eds) _Provenance and Annotation of Data and Processes.
+> Cała J., Missier P. (2018) Provenance Annotation and Analysis to Support Process Re-computation.
+In: Belhajjame K., Gehani A., Alper P. (eds) _Provenance and Annotation of Data and Processes.
 IPAW 2018_.
-Lecture Notes in Computer Science, vol. NNNN.
-Springer.
+Lecture Notes in Computer Science, vol 11017.
+Springer, Cham.

 Bibtex entry (to be updated):

     @inproceedings{ipaw2018_recomp,
       author={Jacek Ca\l{}a and Paolo Missier},
-      title={Provenance Annotation and Analysis to Support Process Re-Computation}, booktitle={},
+      title={Provenance Annotation and Analysis to Support Process Re-Computation}, booktitle={Provenance and Annotation of Data and Processes}, editor={Belhajjame, Khalid and Gehani, Ashish and Alper, Pinar}, publisher={Springer International Publishing},
       year={2018},
-      pages={}
+      pages={3--15},
+      doi={10.1007/978-3-319-98379-0_1}
     }

 ## Introduction